eduardoamendola/CloudFormation/README.md

 ### Limitations

+* It's not possible to migrate resources into CFN that were already manually created outside of CFN without tearing it all down and rebuilding it from CFN.
+One option would be to use CloudFormer to create a template, and then edit it and schedulle a maintenance window to migrate them little by little, preferably by truncating the template into several nested ones as well.

 ### Tips and A-HA moments

 * Always use tags where possible, so you won't have issues with resources changing ids due updates